SEC seeks to double $200 million damages award against businessman Wyly

 The SEC’s case is centered on a system of trusts in the Isle of Man that the regulator said netted the brothers $553 million in untaxed profits over a decade of hidden trades in four companies they controlled.

-The companies included Sterling Software Inc, Michaels Stores Inc [MSII.UL], Sterling Commerce Inc and Scottish Annuity & Life Holdings Ltd, now Scottish Re Group Ltd.
+The companies included Sterling Software Inc, Michaels Stores Inc [MSII.UL], Sterling Commerce Inc and Scottish Annuity & Life Holdings Ltd, now Scottish Re Group Ltd (SKRUF.PK).

 Charles Wyly died in 2011, a year after the SEC sued, and his estate was substituted as a defendant.
 His widow, Caroline, has filed for bankruptcy as well, citing the SEC claim.